Bruno Reversade: Scientific career

 Reversade became interested in developmental biology in 1997 when studying at the University of Western Ontario (Canada) under the tutelage of Greg Kelly.

 He earned his master's degree at the Pasteur Institute (Paris, France), where he studied head development in the mouse embryo.
 He then moved to the United States to work at the HHMI laboratory of Edward M. De Robertis at the University of California, Los Angeles.
 There he studied the specification of the dorsal-ventral axis during vertebrate development using Xenopus embryos.
 In 2005, Reversade and De Robertis detailed how multiple extracellular proteins allow embryos that are cut in two to self-regulate consistently.

 In 2006, Reversade earned his PhD from the Pierre and Marie Curie University.
 In 2008, he received the A*STAR investigatorship (Singapore) award and set up his team in 2008 at the Institute of Medical Biology to carry out human embryology and genetic research.
 In 2015, he became a Director at A*STAR.
 Also in 2015, he received AAA Fellowship from the Vrije Universiteit Amsterdam and was appointed Professor of Human Genetics at the Centre for Reproductive Medicine at the university's Academic Medical Center.
 Since 2016, Reversade is a Distinguished Professor of Human Genetics at Koç University (Turkey).
+In 2023, Reversade became a bioscience Professor at KAUST in the Kingdom of Saudi Arabia.